adhegde/ooziewrapper/README.rst

 1. Wrap job deployment process as part of development.

-	a.
+i.
 Common observed development pattern:
 	- Developer writes code in standalone script.
 	- Developer tinkers with job submission until it works.
 	- Developer spends lots of time configuring OozieWorkflow.
 	- Everything falls apart (and / or a code change occurs), start over.

-	b.
+ii.
 With `ooziewrapper`:
 	- Developer packages all job artifacts in a directory from the start.
 	- This includes job resource configuration (critical for Spark).
 	- No latency between development and deployment (continuous integration, anyone?).

 2. Configuration as code.

-	a.
+i.
 Smooth out promotion between environments.
 	- Cluster configuration is kept separate from the development process.
 	- All the developer has to do is change an input from 'test' to 'prod'.
 	- When updates happen to cluster configuration, the code will not break.

-	b.
+ii.
 Scales for the future.
 	- Will make deploying jobs on multiple clusters much easier.
 	- Will transition into a cloud deployment.

 3. Increase speed of development:

-	a.
+i.
 Get rid of the UI.
 	- UIs require manual input that could just as easily be typed in a text document.
 	- UI configuration and input are hard to transfer between environments.
 	- The UI is completely unaware of job dependencies.

-	b.
+ii.
 Seamlessly integrate code changes.
 	- No more, "Hey did you run that with our updated configuration?"

 Why Wrap Oozie and Not Use Airflow, etc?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~